Vibrating Panties Guide and Play Ideas

 -

 Layer with movement.
-Gentle rocking, crossing your legs, or subtle pelvic tilts can help the vibrator make better contact.
+Gentle rocking, crossing your legs, or a subtle posterior pelvic tilt can press the vibrator more firmly against the clitoral hood.
+Seated positions generally give better contact than standing.

 -